LexouDuck/website/pages/maths/table_polytopes/index.md

-# Table of Polyhedra
+# Table of Polytopes

-This is a simple table to list all of regular (interesting) polyhedra in 3 dimensions.
+This is a large multi-sheet table to list all of the convex polytopes in the common (known) dimensions.

 ---